NicolasThiesen/jokenp--java/README.md

-# Jokenpo Game Maked on Java ✊✋✌
+# Jokenpo Game Made on Java ✊✋✌

 ## About the game:
 This is an simple Jokempo game maked on java.
 In the game you have to play against with an IA and wins.